 - Use the activity calendar (provided in the welcome folder) and plan out activities for the entire year.
 You can also look at the online activity ideasand see what other schools are doing on our Facebook

 - Make sure to let us know what you are doing by completing an activity form and posting all your pics on our Facebook pageor tagging us on Instagram or Twitter with @TeensDriverSeat.

 - TDS holds contests throughout the year and your school can win cash and prizes.
 Take a look at Events & Conteststo learn more.

 - Plan activities for the entire school year.

 - Hold regular meetings with your sponsor and team.

-- Stay on the lookout for monthly newsletters that is full of activity ideas, resources and current contests.
+- Stay on the lookout for monthly newsletters that are full of activity ideas, resources and current contests.
 The email will go to your teacher/sponsor.
-If team members would also like to receive the newsletter, let your Regional Representative know.
+If team members would also like to receive the newsletter, let your Regional Representative

 - At the end of the school year, recruit new team leaders and plan for the next year.